Looking for a Sperm Donor in the UK: Your Complete Guide

 Sexually Transmitted Diseases

-If you’re selecting a sperm donor online, you should ensure that they are not suffering from any STDs, including Gonorrhoea, Syphilis and Chlamydia.
-Be careful and stay safe, as sexually transmitted diseases can be passed on to the pregnant woman and her baby.
+When looking for a sperm donor online, ensure that they are not suffering from any STDs, including Gonorrhoea, Syphilis and Chlamydia.
+Sexually transmitted diseases can be passed on to the pregnant woman and her baby.

 Infectious Diseases

 A man suffering from infectious diseases should not donate his sperm.
-It is highly recommended that every donor should have themselves tested for infectious diseases such as Hepatitis and HIV before the donation.
+Every donor should be tested for infectious diseases such as Hepatitis and HIV before the donation.
+HIV testing is free on the NHS and can be done quickly and confidentially.

 Are Sperm Donors from UK Fertility Clinics Anonymous?

 Those who donate sperm in sperm banks or fertility clinics don’t stay anonymous forever in the UK.
-People conceived after April 2005 are entitled to ask for non-identifying information about their donor.
-They are also entitled to know about any donor-conceived genetic siblings they might have once they turn 16.
+People conceived after April 2005 are entitled to ask for non-identifying information about their donor from the HFEA.
+They are also entitled to know about any donor-conceived genetic siblings once they turn 16.

-When they reach the age of 18 those conceived via sperm donation are able to request identifying information about their donor, for instance, his name and last known address, as well as information about any potential siblings that he may also have helped to conceive.
-However, this doesn’t mean that the donors can be considered responsible financially for the children who are the result of their donation.
+When they reach the age of 18, those conceived via sperm donation are able to request identifying information about their donor.
+However, this doesn’t mean that donors can be considered financially responsible for the children who are the result of their donation.
+For more on how donor-conceived children feel about this, read our article on how children feel about being donor conceived.

 Can Private UK Donors Be Anonymous?

 If you choose a private donor, you and your donor can decide whether they will remain anonymous or not.
 If anonymity is what you agree on, the sperm donor won’t be involved in your child’s life and won’t help you financially.
 However, it’s important to bear in mind that in the UK the recipient of a sperm donation can take their known donor to court and have them declared the child’s legal father, thus obliging them to pay child maintenance.
-This doesn’t apply however to lesbian couples involved in a civil partnership or marriage who have made use of sperm donation in order to have a child.
+This doesn’t apply to lesbian couples involved in a civil partnership or marriage who have made use of sperm donation.

 Make sure that you agree on this issue before you start the donation process.
-Some women prefer their donor to be anonymous while some donors want to be part of the future child’s life.
-If both parties want the donor to have a role in the child’s upbringing or share the parental responsibilities, they could choose to become co-parents of the child.
+If both parties want the donor to have a role in the child’s upbringing or share parental responsibilities, they could choose to become co-parents.
+Read our Co-parenting Guide to find out more about this arrangement.

 You can find many free donor websites online.
-Sperm donation forums, guides and blogs can help you obtain more information related to how to donate sperm, how to find a donor and the donation process in general.
+Sperm donation forums, guides and blogs can help you obtain more information about how to donate sperm, how to find a donor and the donation process in general.
+Start your search today on CoParents.co.uk and connect with verified donors across the UK.

 Related Articles